joanvllauger/MT_atm_obs/README.md

 Pawlowicz, R., 2020.
 "M_Map: A mapping package for MATLAB", version 1.4m, [Computer software], available online at www.eoas.ubc.ca/~rich/map.html.
 Can be downloaded from: https://www.eoas.ubc.ca/~rich/map.html

+Moreover, all these scripts have been run in Matlab R2021a, the may present some problemes in other versions.

 3- Data processing

 The data processing codes used before plotting the figures are placed in the main directory.